computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## [Locate](locate)

-Locate a file or directory from a database.
+Locate a file or directory in a database.

 ## [Webutil](webutil)